Snow Centre for Immune Health

 Co-led by WEHI and The Royal Melbourne Hospital, the Centre will bring together a team of leading Australian and international scientists in an ambitious 15-year research program.
 The research program will decipher what factors give us good or poor immune health, transforming and accelerate personalised diagnosis and treatment for people suffering from immune diseases and dysfunction.

-The Centre will commence operation in mid 2024, and is expected to employ more than 50 scientists, clinicians and staff within the first five years.
+The Centre commenced operations in mid 2024, and will employ more than 50 scientists, clinicians and staff within the first five years.

 Snow Medical has chosen to partner with WEHI to lead this initiative with national and international collaborators.
 The partnership acknowledges WEHI’s leadership across important and broad dimensions.
 Built from strong philanthropic beginnings, WEHI has an outstanding track record in science and medical research, institutional leadership, and successful commercial development.
 WEHI’s culture encourages scientific curiosity, develops young researchers, empowers high performing teams and the institute has been a sector leader in advancing equity and equality.